Click here to jump right into the assessment.

 Assessing Your Coaching Culture

 All of this may have you wondering how your culture stacks up.
 It hasn’t traditionally been an easy question to answer, because culture is constantly evolving and often seen as something that’s too intangible to measure.
 But a culture is the product of the actions and behaviors of the people.
+If you are an OD/HR/L&D professional or business leader, you can intentionally guide these actions and behaviors over time through the expectations you set and build with your leaders and managers.
 Once you understand what the specific qualities of a coaching culture are, you can assess where your organization is right now — and where you need to focus your efforts to build and maintain the kind of coaching culture you need.

 We’ve drawn from our 30+ years of experience innovating, evolving, and advocating for the practice of coaching to develop a coaching culture measurement tool that will help you do just that.
 This assessment is designed around what we’ve found are the 5 Building Blocks of a Coaching Culture:

 - Our culture embraces routinely giving and receiving feedback and has equipped everyone with the same easy-to-apply model to do it effectively.